cartheur/aiventure-eami/README.md

 ## Background

-The creation of a hierarchical-classed artficial creature follows a very logical pattern:
+The description of a hierarchical-classed artficial creature follows a well-defined pattern:

 * _Alpha Class_: Knowledge of present conditions only.
     - A machine of this type shows only reflexive responses to changing environmental conditions.
 It lives "in the moment" and has no memory of past experience.